 Plus, as Berggren notes, prospects who request a catalog are often at a different, further stage of the sales cycle from those who request brochures.

 Most surfers' response to seeing a form these days is, "Oh no, I don't want to type."
-(For example, b-to-b lead gen forms only have a 6% conversion rate on average from search traffic.)
 So the team carefully designed this form to look as friendly as possible to keep the bail-out rate low, including:

 o Asking as few questions as possible